ChristianRich/error-parser/README.md

 This is useful when receiving error responses from 3rd party APIs, modules or services where you have no control over what error messages contain, their data type and format.

-This helper guarantees to return a well formatted Error object by analysing the data type and structure of the error object and will alwayd return error.message and error.statusCode.
+This helper guarantees to return a well formatted Error object by analysing the data type and structure of the error object and promises to return error.message and error.statusCode.

 If an error cannot be analysed a 500 Internal Server Error is returned.